South Yorkshire Transport: Doncaster

 Buses in Doncaster were based at two garages in the borough.
-The main depot was the former Doncaster Corporation garage on Leicester Avenue, close to Doncaster Racecourse, where a experimental trolleybus had been previously trialled before deregulation.
+The main depot was the former Doncaster Corporation garage on Leicester Avenue, close to Doncaster Racecourse, where an experimental trolleybus had been previously trialled before deregulation.
 A second, smaller garage was located on Bootham Lane in Dunscroft.

 In the 1980s, a new workshop building was erected at the rear of the yard behind the Leicester Avenue garage.
 In the early 1990s, the main depot building was demolished and the land was sold.
 This made way for a new Wickes DIY store.
 The new workshop, yard and a small section of the old garage building, which contained a bus-wash facility, remained.

 Rotherham

 Buses in Rotherham were based at a large garage on Midland Road, which was also home to the central engineering works of South Yorkshire Transport.
 In 1992, the Midland Road works were contracted to refurbish 220 of London Buses' AEC Routemasters with new drivelines and interiors.
-Following the sale of the company to the FirstGroup, the Midland Road works were retained as the 'Commercial Unit' for the repainting and refurbishment of the group's buses.
-The Midland Road garage and thus, the 'Commercial Unit', was eventually closed in 2017.
+Following the sale of the company to FirstBus, the Midland Road works were retained and later repurposed as the FirstGroup's Commercial Unit for the repainting and refurbishment of the group's buses.
+The Midland Road garage and FirstGroup's Commercial Unit closed in 2017, with demolition of the Midland Road site commencing in 2023 following the site's use as an armed police training facility and a COVID-19 mass testing centre.

 Sheffield

 Buses in Sheffield were initially operated from five garages; East Bank, Greenland Road, Halfway, Herries Road and Leadmill.
-The latter two were closed by Mainline in 1994, while East Bank was reopened in the same year and renamed Olive Grove.
+The latter two were closed by Mainline in 1994, while East Bank garage was closed in 1994 but later reopened in the same year and renamed Olive Grove.

 Ipswich

-A newly privatised Mainline had planned to operate services in Ipswich in competition with local operator Ipswich Buses in 1994.
-Ten Volvo B6s with Plaxton Pointer bodywork were purchased and planned to operate on routes ran by Ipswich Buses to compete for passengers, intended to be based at a Volvo commercial dealership.
+A newly privatised Mainline had planned to operate services in Ipswich in competition with local municipal bus operator Ipswich Buses in 1994.
+Ten Volvo B6s with Plaxton Pointer bodywork were purchased and planned to operate on routes run by Ipswich Buses to compete for passengers, intended to be based at a Volvo commercial dealership.
 However, Mainline soon decided not to commence services and pulled out of Ipswich, selling their operations and the ten Volvo B6s to Eastern Counties.